vufind-org/learning-vufind-book/source/vufindtheme.rst

 7.1 Introduction to Themes
 --------------------------

-VuFind is designed using a model-view-controller architecture.
+VuFind is designed using a model-view-controller architecture (as discussed further in section 16.2).
 One of the key features of this design is that the code for how VuFind does things (the “business logic”) is separated from the code for how VuFind displays things (the “view templates”).
 This is a powerful separation, since it means that VuFind’s look and feel can be changed independently of its core functionality.
 It also means that it is possible to provide multiple presentations of the system.

 VuFind includes a theme system which makes it easy to bundle all of VuFind’s user-facing pieces (view templates, Javascript code, CSS styles, images) in a single package.
 This theme system also supports the idea of inheritance, so you can create a “sub-theme” which can override some parts of a parent theme while inheriting other parts as-is.
 For example, if you like one of VuFind’s default themes but just want to override some CSS styles and the text of the footer, you can easily create a sub-theme that contains a custom CSS file and a custom footer template, and all of the other functionality will carry through from the parent theme.